 Some people with epilepsy use a seizure diary to keep track of when their seizures happen, to see if their seizures change in frequency or length of time.
 If their seizures do change, it might be helpful for them to have their epilepsy reviewed by their doctor.

 Our free smartphone app contains seizure management tools, including a seizure diary to help you monitor your triggers.
 It is available on both iPhone and Android phones.
-Download it now.
-Alternatively download a PDF seizure diary or get a printed seizure diary from our shop.
+Alternatively you can download a PDF seizure diary or get a printed seizure diary from our shop.

 Training and resources